fredericksilva/rem/README.md

 ```
 Until you close your terminal, running `node` will start the io.js program that you just installed.

-Last, you can optionally tell nvm to enable io.js when you open a new terminal window so that you can always run `node` to start io.js:
+Last, you can optionally tell nvm to enable io.js when you open a new terminal window so that `node` will always start io.js:
 ```
 nvm alias default iojs
 ```